Spectrally distinguishing symmetric spaces I: Introduction

 \subsection{Acknowledgments}

+The authors wish to express their gratitude to the referee for a thorough reading and many detailed corrections that have improved the article.
 The first-named author was supported by grants from FONCyT (PICT-2018-02073 and PICT-2019-01054), CONICET (PIP 11220210100343CO) and SGCYT--UNS.
 The second-named author was supported by Pontificia Universidad Javeriana through the research project ID 20500 of the call for postdoctoral positions.